natsumeshow/AIST_MOT/README.md

 # AIST MOT work using CTracker
+In this project, we used CTrakcer's model to detect pedestrian trajectories in the video.

+At present, our work content uses CTracker's train.py to train the MOT17 dataset and performs a part of the fine tune on its model.

+Then, we used the model obtained after the training to test for a period of time when we were shooting.

+# How to use

 The codes is tested with PyTorch 0.4.0.
 It may not run with other versions.